adecarolis/GeminiWspr/README.md

 Square from GPS Lat/Long and transmission of the first 4 characters of that calculated Grid Square in the Primary WSPR message.

-v0.08a - files OrionSerialMonitor.h and OrionSerialMonitor.cpp
+v0.08a - files GeminiSerialMonitor.h and GeminiSerialMonitor.cpp
 to implement a primative serial shell and implement software error logging and state machine tracing capabilities.
 Added software versioning.

-v0.07a - Added two additional files OrionStateMachine.cpp and OrionStateMachine.h that
+v0.07a - Added two additional files GeminiStateMachine.cpp and GeminiStateMachine.h that
-implement a finate state machine control mechanism for the Orion WSPR Beacon.
-Added a folder called OrionFSMDocs which contains a .graphml source file (yEd Graphical Editor) and a .jpg export which documents the current implementation of the Orion finite state machine.
+implement a finate state machine control mechanism for the Gemini WSPR Beacon.
+Added a folder called GeminiFSMDocs which contains a .graphml source file (yEd Graphical Editor) and a .jpg export which documents the current implementation of the Gemini finite state machine.
 These are intended to be living documents and will be updated each time that there are changes made to the state machine.